tiagob/create-full-stack/packages/docusaurus/docs/getting_started.md

 - backend (apollo-server-express): [http://localhost:8080/graphql](http://localhost:8080/graphql)

 :::caution
+If [auth](/docs/auth) is enabled, expect:

+- A redirect to your [Auth0 login page](https://auth0.com/docs/universal-login) from web
-Expect an authorization error if [auth](/docs/auth) is enabled from the backend URLs.
+- An authorization error from the backend APIs

 :::